HackaDOT-East-Asia/Summer-HackaDOT-2023/teams/topic2-DAO_Oriented_Protocol/README.md

 ```
 # How to run your code
-- My dApp is both a protocol and a framework, so it doesn't make much sense to have it work on its own.
-So here I will explain how to implement a dApp using this protocol and how to run the example "flipper_oriented_dao" locally.
 ## How to implement using this protocol
 1. Implement the traits implemented in "protocol/logics/traits/contract_base/contract_base.rs" in your contract.
 2. We will implement the following two contract functions to interface with other contracts within this protocol: